 Monks have a wickedly fast playstyle with plenty of movement options to help keep them out of trouble.
 They can stun enemies easily and manage groups of mobs without breaking a sweat.

-Monks take a lot of time and effort to get the hang of.
+Monks take a fair amount of time and effort to get the hang of.
 If you’re a new player who’s not played a PoE game or anything similar, it’s worth trying another class before picking up this one.
 They require a precise hand and strong game knowledge to master in boss battles.

 Additionally, Monks are squishier than you might expect based on their play style.
 Despite needing to be up close and personal with enemies to thrive, they’re not as tanky as they feel initially, meaning newer players may struggle with survivability.